 Higashi Chaya District

-Chaya districts is a place where the restaurants, where Geisha are serving, are located.
-There are 3 of them in Kanazawa but Higashi Chayagai is the biggest of them all.
-Take a stroll through it and you might be even able to spot a geisha or maiko (an apprentice)!
+Chaya district is a place where the restaurants, where Geisha are serving, are located.
+There are 3 of them in Kanazawa, but Higashi Chayagai is the biggest of them all.
+Take a stroll through it, and you might be even able to spot a geisha or maiko (an apprentice)!
 Visit some of the tea houses and try some tea.

 Nishi Chaya District

 It is the second chayagai.
-It is located opposite to Higashi Chayagai but it is much quieter and less crowded.
-I was really lucky and when I was walking around, I saw a couple taking their wedding/engagement pictures so I took some too 🙂 They looked really cute!!
+It is located opposite to Higashi Chayagai, but it is much, quieter and less crowded.
+I was fortunate and when I was walking around, I saw a couple taking their wedding/engagement pictures, so I took some too 🙂 They looked adorable!!

 Nagamachi Samurai District

 It is an old samurai district that is situated at the foot of Kanazawa castle.
-You can find there couple of samurai residences, Nomura-ke, being the most famous one.
-There are other museums around too but I didn’t go to them.
-To most of them you have to pay an admission fee (500¥-1000¥).
+You can find there a couple of samurai residences, Nomura-ke, being the most famous one.
+There are other museums around too, but I didn’t go to them.
+To most of them, you have to pay an admission fee (500¥-1000¥).
 But visit at least one of them, to see how samurais used to live.
 Go through the neighbourhood.